WakeSys/wakesys-gift-cards/README.md

 4. **Legal Clarity**: Prevents misunderstandings about what the gift card represents

 Remember: When redeemed, all gift cards add their monetary value to the customer's prepaid account in Wakesys, regardless of their description or suggested use.

+## License

+GNU GPLv3

+Copyright (c) 2025 wakesys s.à.r.l.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You must share any derivative works under the same license terms.
+All modifications and improvements must be made available publicly under the GNU GPLv3.

+Commercial use of this software is allowed, but the source code of any derivative works MUST be made freely available under the terms of the GNU GPLv3.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## Support